furgerf/304cr-assignment-2/IMPLEMENTATION.md

 The game is entirely event-based, no polling is used.
 All relevant events are triggered by the `Player` class, namely when the health, ammo, location, number of kills changes, or when the player dies.

 ## Multithreading
 Various threads are used.
-Notably, each `Player` has its own movement thread which is responsible for his movement.
+Notably, each `Player` has its own movement thread which is responsible for visually smooth movement.

 For synchronisation, two global locks (defined in the `Constants` class) are used: _MovementLock_ and _ShootingLock_.
-The purpose of the MovementLock is that no two players are allowed to move at the very same time.
+The purpose of the MovementLock is that no two players are allowed to start a move at the very same time.
 Whenever a player moves (his location changes), the `GameController` instance checks whether the player can shoot at any other player.
 Only after this check is completed are the other players allowed to move, to prevent timing issues.

 The ShootingLock does not serve an in-game purpose but is used to stop or pause the game quickly when players are shooting.
 Without that, any active gunfight would continue until one of the players is killed when the game is paused or stopped.